Future of the Royal Navy: Destroyers and frigates

-In the 2010 Strategic Defence and Security Review (SDSR) a replacement programme was authorised for the Navy's fleet of thirteen Type 23 frigates.
+From the 2010 Strategic Defence and Security Review (SDSR - which set the total number of destroyers and frigates in the Royal Navy at 19 ships) up until the 2026 DIP, the replacement of the destroyers and frigates had been envisaged on a more or less one-for-one basis.
 In 2012, BAE Systems Naval Ships was awarded a contract to design the replacement, known as the Type 26 Global Combat Ship (GCS).
 It was planned that two variants of the class would be built: five general purpose frigates and eight anti-submarine warfare frigates.
-According to estimates as of 2022, the first Type 26 frigate is to commission in late 2026 and the last commissioning in around 2034, whilst the Type 23s are gradually phased out.
-However, in October 2022, the Secretary of Defence, Ben Wallace, indicated that Initial Operating Capability for the first ship in the class would only be reached in 2028.
-Eight Type 26 frigates will be built.
-The five remaining ships will be covered by a new class of lighter, flexible general purpose frigate, known as the Type 31e frigate or General Purpose Frigate (GPFF).
+However, the 2015 Defence Review indicated that only eight Type 26 frigates would be built with the remaining five ships covered by a new class of lighter, flexible general purpose frigate, known as the Type 31e frigate or General Purpose Frigate (GPFF).